fybrik/dremio-module/README.md

 ```
 The asset has been marked as a `finance` data and the column `_c1` has been marked with `PII` tag.

-### Register iceberg access secret
+### Register Iceberg access secret
-First, create a K8S secret for the credentials for accessing the iceberg table.
+First, create a K8S secret for the credentials for accessing the Iceberg table.
 Assuming the credentials are stored in as the environment variables `ACCESS_KEY` and `SECRET_KEY` respectivley, this can be done by:
 ```bash
 kubectl create secret generic iceberg-dataset --from-literal=access_key=${ACCESS_KEY} --from-literal=secret_key=${SECRET_KEY}
 ```

-You should also create a secret for accessing the dremio cluster:
+You should also create a secret for accessing the Dremio cluster:
 ```bash
 kubectl apply -f sample/secret-dremio.yaml
 ```